Search for Important Questions

 1. Write an essay on code of ethics for teachers.

-3. Explain the approaches of personality and competency development of teacher in detail.
+3. What is the role of research in development of skilled teacher educators?
+Explain in detail.

 1. Interpret professional ethics and service conditions of school teachers.